'I beat myself up' at bouncy castle death

 She and her husband, William Thurston, 29, deny a health and safety offence and manslaughter by gross negligence.

-Giving evidence at their trial, she said: "not a day goes by that I don't beat myself up for not knowing the gust of wind was coming."
+Giving evidence at their trial, she said: "Not a day goes by that I don't beat myself up for not knowing the gust of wind was coming."

-"I assessed my surroundings and it showed no sign it was in immediate danger - at the time there was no gusting wind," she said.
+"I assessed my surroundings and it showed no sign it was in immediate danger - at the time there was no gusting wind," she added.

 Asked by prosecutor Tracy Ayling why she did not notice the bouncy castle was coming loose from its anchoring, she said the incident "happened in seconds".